nimblecrm/api-docs/docs/contacts/metadata/get_all_metadata.rst

 Response: OK
 ---------------
-Call to this API endpoint will return :ref:`metadata information<contacts-meta-response>`.
+Call to this API endpoint will return :ref:`metadata information<legacy_contacts-meta-response>`.